-September Weather in Florida
+Florida Weather in September

 What to Pack

-September Events throughout Florida
+September Events in Florida

 - Epcot International Food & Wine Festival: At Disney's Epcot Center, a celebration of the world's greatest foods and cuisines combined with continuous entertainment, seminars, and food demos run the entire month of September and often on into November.
-You can meet celebrity chefs and noteworthy Disney culinary superstars and enjoy their delicacies.
-This is a great festival for foodies and families alike.
+You can meet celebrity chefs and noteworthy Disney culinary superstars and enjoy their creative cuisine.

-Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween event.
-The park is decked out for Halloween all month long and special packages are available for extra spooky thrills.
+- Halloween Horror Nights: Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween events.
+The park is decked out for Halloween from September into November, but the event is canceled in 2020.

-- Mickey's Not-So-Scary Halloween Party: For families with younger children, this special event on select nights at Disney World's Magic Kingdom that features "Mickey's Boo-to-You Halloween Parade," Mickey's Mouse-Ka-Rade costume parties, Halloween storytelling, live shows and a special Halloween-themed fireworks display above Cinderella Castle.
-Families enjoy a complimentary photo, unlimited use of the attractions and opportunities to trick-or-treat throughout the theme park.
+- Mickey's Not-So-Scary Halloween Party: For families with younger children, this special event on select nights through October at Disney World's Magic Kingdom features "Mickey's Boo-to-You Halloween Parade," Mickey's Mouse-Ka-Rade costume parties, Halloween storytelling, live shows, and a special Halloween-themed fireworks display above Cinderella Castle.
+This event is canceled in 2020.

-- Pensacola Seafood Festival: Every Labor Day Weekend, you can enjoy continuous live entertainment and bountiful amounts seafood in the Seville Square area of historic downtown Pensacola.
-Over 150 local and foreign artist showcase their work, from paintings to pottery.
+- Pensacola Seafood Festival: Every Labor Day Weekend, you can enjoy continuous live entertainment and bountiful amounts of seafood in the Seville Square area of historic downtown Pensacola.
+Over 150 local and foreign artists showcase their work, from paintings to pottery.
 There are also lots of kids' activities on Saturday and Sunday of this feast from the sea.
 In 2020, this was postponed until the first weekend in November.

 September Travel Tips

 - September is an ideal time to visit theme parks such as Walt Disney World because the crowds have thinned and the weather is cooler at night than during the summer months.